 The human mind, the last and biggest enigma yet to be solved.
 What is it?
 How does it function?
 Today we will see where it is located.

 The human mind is an essential, if not the key piece, in the puzzle of the Universe.
 The Explanation proposes to put all the pieces of the puzzle of the Universe together in a coherent complete way.
 That’s quite an undertaking.
-To do so, The Explanation has started by showing you what the fundamental puzzle pieces are.
+To do so, The Explanation started, in the book Inventory of the Universe, to define what the fundamental puzzle pieces are.
+Audit of the Universe explains more about how these pieces interlock and especially how humanity is affecting them.

 (Audit of the Universe, chapter 9.1)